braboj/tutorial-git/02-Concepts/08-branching.md

 ### What exactly is a branch in Git ?

  - A branch is a pointer to a specific commit in the revision history.
- - Branches allows parallel work on the same files
+ - Branches allow parallel work on the same files
  - Branches can be created, merged, renamed and deleted.

 ![branch](../Assets/images/git-branch-overview.png)